Does Water Give You Energy? The Link Between Dehydration and Fatigue

 The answer is yes.
 That’s because when you don’t get enough water, your body stops working optimally due to a condition called dehydration.
 Dehydration can make you feel sluggish, tired, and moody.
 It can affect your ability to recall information, decrease muscle movement, and result in foggy thoughts and impaired decision making.

 So does water give you energy?
 Here, we’ll show you how dehydration is linked to low energy and the importance of hydration when it comes to cognitive and physical performance.
-You’ll also learn how an oral rehydration solution like DripDrop ORS — a convenient, low-cost, proven alternative to IV therapy for mild to moderate dehydration — is essential to any hydration plan.

 Does Water Give You Energy?

 You may be wondering, “does water give you energy?”
 Water gives you energy by helping to prevent symptoms such as fatigue and tiredness that come with dehydration.
 Drinking a glass of water, even with an oral rehydration solution (ORS), won’t give you an energy boost unless you’re suffering from dehydration.
 That’s because it doesn’t contain any stimulants such as the caffeine found in energy drinks.
-However, drinking water with an ORS will help to bring energy levels back up to normal when your fatigue is caused by dehydration.
+However, drinking water with an electrolyte solution will help to bring energy levels back up to normal when your fatigue is caused by dehydration.

 How Dehydration Links To Low Energy